7 Cups

 How does the company use this data?

-7 Cups may share anonymized aggregated data with the sponsors of programs that facilitate your access to the services, such as government health agencies, researchers or healthcare providers.
+"Anonymized Data.
+We may de-identify your Personal Information, in compliance with applicable law and aggregate such de-identified data with the de-identified data of other users.
+Such anonymized, aggregated data is no longer considered Personal Information.
+We may then share such anonymized aggregated data with the sponsors of programs that facilitate your access to the Services, such as government health agencies, researchers or healthcare providers."

 How can you control your data?

-7 Cups will retain your Personal Information for as long as your account or profile is active, or for the length of time needed to fulfill the purposes outlined in the Privacy Policy unless a longer retention period is required or permitted by law.
+"Generally, we will retain your Personal Information for as long as your account or profile is active, or for the length of time needed to fulfill the purposes outlined in this Privacy Policy unless a longer retention period is required or permitted by law.
 Private messages are stored for up to one year.
-Group messages (in chat rooms, group chat) are stored for up to 30 days.
+Group messages (in chatrooms, groupchat) are stored for up to 30 days.
 Posts in community forums (including subcommunities) are maintained on community forums at the discretion of Community admins.
 7 Cups will store your user account and associated Personal Information if your account is active.
-After a period of inactivity greater than 1 calendar year, 7 Cups may, at its discretion, purge Personal Information related to inactive accounts.
+After a period of inactivity greater than 1 calendar year, 7 Cups may, at its discretion, purge Personal Information related to inactive accounts."

 What is the company’s known track record of protecting users’ data?